 How To Make A Berry Cheese Tart

 Step One: On a floured work surface roll out the puff pastry.
 Using a sharp knife score a rectangle around the edges of the pastry approx. 1/2 inch thick.
 Bake until puffed and golden brown.
 Once the tart shell is baked, let it cool on a wire rack.

-Gently push down the centre where you scored your lines, re-cut lines if needed.
+Gently push down the centre where you scored your lines, and re-cut lines if needed.
 Then, fill with cream cheese filling and spread out evenly.

 Step Three: Top with fresh berries and dust with powdered sugar.Print